roee711/react-laravel-test/README.md

 # project test

-##:Commands to run in the folder for the server side
+## Commands to run in the folder for the server side :

 1) Run the command: composer install

 2) Rename the settings file from .env.example to .env

-3)Change the database connection settings in the parameters:
+3) Change the database connection settings in the parameters:

 DB_DATABASE=